 Piston/Cylinder/Ring Kit Installation

 If the crankshaft and other internal parts are in really good condition you can just put a new cylinder/piston set in and away you go.
-My very first "rebuild" was to do this (which also turned my 1500 into a 1600 since I used the 1600 cylinders and pistons - they fit in the heads just the same), but the next time the cylinders were worn out, the whole engine needed a complete rebuild because the internal case parts were also very worn by that time.
+My very first "rebuild" was to do this (which also turned my 1500 (83mm) into a 1600 (85.5mm) since I used the 1600 cylinders and pistons - they are a straight swap and fit both the case holes and the heads), but the next time the cylinders were worn out, the whole engine needed a complete rebuild because the internal case parts were also very worn by that time.
 That engine now has nearly 400,000km, and it was getting very tired again just before the accident which squashed my Bug.
 He's being very slowly rebuilt, but I think the engine will need another complete rebuild once I get him going again (or a new engine).

 (See our article on Bearings Replacement.)